ironbar/orangutan/reports/03_Data_Preparation.md

 >For simplicity, ramps in most test problems will be pink
 >...

 I guess that in generalization tests the colors will be different.
+So probably we can train for this category just by taking the problems for the previous categories and change the color of the objects.

 ### 7. Internal Models
 >This category tests the agent's ability to store internal models of the environment.
 In these tests, the lights may turn off after a while and the agent must remember the layout of the environment to navigate it in the dark.
 Many animals are capable of this behaviour, but have access to more sensory input than our agents.
 Hence, the tests here are fairly simple in nature, designed for agents that must rely on visual input alone.